 Root Scale adds extra thickness to the lower trunk close to the surface.
 Root branching adds thickness to this part of a tree.
 Its Distribution controls how far up the trunk this effect is visible.

-The trunk and main branches require most geometric detail, define the resolution of the base with Resolution.
+The trunk and main branches require most geometric detail – you can define the resolution of the base with Resolution.
 A resolution of 24 means the base will be a circle described with 24 vertices.
 Especially when using root protrusions, this resolution should be kept quite high.
 But it makes no sense to use the same high resolution for the thin branches up in the tree crown.
 Reduce gradually reduces polygons on thinner nodes.

 Twigs are the youngest branches, the new growth.
 Unlike older branches, twigs are like small plants – featuring leaves, flowers and fruit.
 The complexity and diversity of twigs can best be modeled by hand.
 It makes no sense to try to mimic them with software.